Sghirate/recipes/kaesespaetzle.md

 - Water: ¯\\\_(ツ)_/¯
 - A pinch of nutmeg

-*There is spexifix Spätzle flour, which is somewhat close to 'spelt'.
+*There is specific Spätzle flour, which is somewhat close to 'spelt'.
 But all purpose flour should also work fine.

 **Käse**spätzle part:
 - Tiny bit of olive oil